scokobro/professional-identity/profIdent-draft1.md

 Also see Society of Professional Journalists Ethics Guide.[^SPJGuide]

-## Public service
+Some aspects of the journalistic ideology contribute less to the problems of the Japanese press than others; the following brief paragraphs deal with these three aspects and outline the arguments for paying particular  attention to the notions of 'autonomy' and 'ethics' as this paper chooses to do.

-Journalists relations with the 'public' - public journalism?
+**Public service:** Journalists relations with the 'public' - public journalism?
 Surveys of Japanese journalists understandings of the audience?

 Central term for Japanese discussion of the role of journalists is 'the right to know' (*shiru kenri*); this would seem to indicate a pervasive consciousness of journalism as a service to the general public.
 Of course, this leaves open the question of how this idea is operationalised; in any particular instance, which public is to be served and how?

 Willnat survey?

-## Objectivity

-The prime concern of reporters in Japan (see Weaver info) is the accurate reporting of fact.
+**Objectivity:** The prime concern of reporters in Japan (see Weaver info) is the accurate reporting of fact.
 Is the corollary a reduction in the amount of comment and context provided?

 When the broadcasting of television news started on NHK in the 1960s, the newspaper model was adopted as an organisational template and standard.